262 Have You Heard the Almighty Sighing?

 many numb humans who don’t know why they were made.

-God looks at the very afflicted mankind,
+God looks at the very afflicted mankind.

-He can hear the wailing of those suffering,
+He hears the wailing of suffering ones;

-feel their terror at having lost salvation.
+feels their terror at having lost salvation.

-He regains and loses time and again.
+He regains and loses time and time again.

-He no longer wanders amongst the people.
+He no longer wanders among the people.

-or His sorrow, melancholy; God’s sighing.
+or His deep sorrow; God’s sighing, God’s sighing.